crowdresearch/daemo/README.md

     bash>npm install -g bower
     bash>python manage.py bower_install

+If you encounter an error `angular-route.js 404`, do this:

+    bash> bower cache clean
+    bash> rm -fr staticfiles/bower_components
+    bash> python manage.py bower_install

+You will probably be asked which Angular version should be used, choose `1.3.14`.

 If there are no errors, you are ready to run the app from your local server:

     bash> python manage.py runserver